How to Make Healthy Chia Pudding Recipe With Yogurt

 Proper storing will keep your chia pudding fresh and tasty for many days.

-Containers: Use glass containers with tight-fitting lids for optimal results.
+Containers: For optimal results, use glass containers with tight-fitting lids.
 Mason jars, tiny Pyrex containers, and recycled jam jars work nicely.
-Avoid using metal containers, since they may influence the flavor.
+Avoid using metal containers, as they may influence the flavor.

 Freezing options: You can freeze chia pudding!
 Freeze in ice cube trays and then transfer to a freezer bag.
 Thaw separate servings in the refrigerator overnight.

 Separation: Don’t be concerned if you see some liquid separation after storage—this is typical.
-Simply stir before serving.
+Stir before serving.

 Nutritional Advantages of Chia Yogurt Pudding